fluidself/fluidself.org/_books/art/improv-wisdom.md

 - Exercise the yes muscle.
 This builds optimism and hope.

-Saying yes (and following through with support) prevents you from committing a cardinal sin--blocking.
+Saying yes (and following through with support) prevents you from committing a cardinal sin—blocking.
 Blocking comes in many forms; it is a way of trying to control the situation instead of accepting it.
 We block when we say no, when we have a better idea, when we change the subject, when we correct the speaker, when we fail to listen, or when we simply ignore the situation.
 The critic in us wakes up and runs the show.
 Saying no is the most common way we attempt to control the future.
 For many of us the habit is so ingrained that we don't notice we are doing it.

 - **Try this:** Support someone else's dreams.
 Pick a person (your spouse, child, boss), and, for a week, agree with all of her ideas.
 Find something right about everything he says or does.
 Look for every opportunity to offer support.
 Consider her convenience and time preferences ahead of your own.
 Give him the spotlight.
 Notice the results.

 - **Try this:** For one day say yes to everything.
 Set your own preferences aside.
 Notice the results.
 See how often it may not be convenient or easy to do this.
 Obviously, use common sense in executing this rule.
 If you are a diabetic and are offered a big piece of pie, you'll need to find a way to protect your health.
 Perhaps you can say boldly, "Yes, I'd love to have this pie to take home to my son who adores cherries."

-**THE SECOND MAXIM: DON'T PREPARE**
+### THE SECOND MAXIM: DON'T PREPARE

 - Give up planning.
 Drop the habit of thinking ahead.